 - the reputation of the MCL academic team as one of the strongest groups of corporate lawyers in the UK, Europe and beyond

 - the wider and more diverse range of corporate law courses offered on the MCL, compared to a typical Masters degree in law

-- the small size of the MCL cohort (approximately 25 students per year), which creates opportunities for a classroom environment involving much more student participation and interaction than is possible in many leading Masters courses
+- the small size of the MCL cohort (maximum of 25 students per year), which creates opportunities for a classroom environment involving much more student participation and interaction than is possible in many leading Masters courses

 - the fact that admission to the MCL is contingent upon excellent academic performance, meaning that students will be among a cohort of bright, motivated peers sharing similar interests

-We look forward to greeting the MCL students for 2016-2017and onwards, for the intellectually challenging and rewarding experience that this degree offers.
+I look forward to greeting the MCL students for 2018-2019 and onwards, for the intellectually challenging and rewarding experience that this degree offers.

 Marc Moore, Director of the MCL